 ‘I really like Professor Weasley,’ Marc started.
 ‘He knows so much about magical creatures!
 He told us that he works with dragons in Romania, is that true?’ he asked, looking at Ron.

 ‘Yeah, for years now.
 Absolutely loves it!
 I can’t wait for his class later, it should be great!’ he said, reaching across the table for some scalloped potatoes and a heap of macaroni.

 ‘How are you liking Hogwarts lessons, Marc?’
 Hermione asked and smiled encouragingly.

 ‘They’re alright so far.
 I’ve only had Care of Magical Creatures and History of Magic, and I can tell you which I prefer.’

 Harry and Ron rolled their eyes and grumbled loudly at the thought of Professor Binns’ droning about any and every boring fact in magical history.

-Hermione got up and led the way toward the dungeon stairway while Harry followed.
-The temperature dropped instantly and drastically as the pair walked down the cold stone steps and into the torch lit corridor beneath the entrance hall.
+Hermione led the way toward the dungeon stairway.
+The temperature dropped instantly and drastically as the pair walked down the cold stone steps and into the torch-lit corridor beneath the entrance hall.
 The hangings and portraits adorning the walls were all somber and depressing as they passed them, until of course they reached one that simply did not fit in.

 ‘Hold it, scallywags!
 You will not intrude on my corridor!’
 The loud noise of clanking metal and clicking hooves approached as the image of Sir Cadogan galloped from frame to frame to keep up with Harry and Hermione, brandishing a sword all the while.
 The inhabitants of all the other portraits either scowled and made rude gestures at him, or continued to sleep on peacefully as the over-zealous knight rampaged through the dark hall.